e-thab/e-thab/README.md

 - 👋 Hi, I’m Ethan (He/Him)
-- 👀 I’m interested in computer science
+- 🏫 I’m a student at UNCW majoring in Computer Science
-- 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on... computer science 😏
-- 📫 How to reach me: neh9483@uncw.edu or a zany pull request
+- 📫 Email me at neh9483@uncw.edu